kgathi2/mpayer_ruby/README.md

 ```

 ## Configurations
-To configure credentials locally on you code use config block below.
+To configure credentials for your API calls on you code use config block below.
 For Rails, put this in `config/initializers/mpayer.rb`

 ```ruby
 Mpayer.setup do |config|